JellyTitan/SofleKeyboard/docs/build_guide_choc_mx.md

    - The top plates from Sofle v1, v2, RGB and Choc versions are not compatible, because the mounting holes have moved to accommodate Choc V2 footprints.
    - Do not use a top plate with the Choc V2 switches.
 The keycaps go nearly to the PCB when depressed, so using a plate would halt key travel before actuation.
    - The Choc V2 third pin hole has a tight tolerance to improve stability in the absence of a switch plate.
 The third pin on the choc V2 switches is not electrically relevant - you can rip it off and throw it in the trash if you like.
    - You can use Choc V1 switches with or without a switch plate.
 It's purely optional.
 I prefer not to use a switch plate because it makes swapping out choc switches far more difficult, and doesn't add enough stability to warrant the trade-off.
+There is not yet a switchplate for this variant.
    - There is no bottom plate to minimize thickness.

 The Sofle Choc MX was designed by [Ryan Neff](https://github.com/JellyTitan) based on the excellent Sofle Choc designed by [Brian Low](https://github.com/brianlow) that is based on the fantastic Sofle RGB by [Dane Evans](https://github.com/DaneEvans) which was based on the original Sofle v2 by [Josef Adamčík](https://github.com/josefadamcik).